 In December 2012, the national government enacted a tax reform introducing important structural changes to the tax system and regulating cross-border transactions.

-The tax reform incorporated anti-abuse, thin capitalization, permanent establishment and effective seat of administration rules.
-New comparability criteria for transfer pricing regulations were established.
-A list of tax havens was issued, tax effects of M&As were specifically regulated, and control mechanisms on international operations were also enacted.
+The tax reform incorporated anti-abuse, thin capitalization, permanent establishment and place of effective management rules.
+New comparability criteria for transfer pricing regulations were established, a list of tax havens was issued, the tax effects of M&As were specifically regulated, and control mechanisms for international operations were enacted.

 As of 2015, the implementation of International Financial Reporting Standards (IFRS) commenced in Colombia.
-However, during a four-year transition period, Colombian generally accepted accounting principles (GAAP) will be considered for tax purposes exclusively.
+However, during a 4-year transition period, Colombian generally accepted accounting principles (GAAP) will be considered for tax purposes exclusively.

-Colombia has started to develop a network of tax treaties, which generally follow the principles of the Organisation for Economic Co-operation and Development (OECD).
-A treaty with Canada has been signed but is not yet in force.treaties with Chile, Mexico, Spain and Switzerland have been signed and are currently in force.
-Treaties with Holland, France, Korea, Japan and the United States are being negotiated.
+Colombia has started to develop a network of tax treaties that generally follow the principles of the Organisation for Economic Co-operation and Development (OECD).
+Treaties with Chile, Mexico, Canada, Spain, Switzerland, Portugal, Korea and India have been signed and are currently in force.
+A treaty with France is in the process of approval.
+Treaties with the Netherlands, France, Japan and the United States are being negotiated.
 The Colombian government has immediate plans to negotiate treaties with another 15 countries.

 A special free trade zone regime has been implemented, granting users classified as ‘industrial users of goods and services’ a reduced income tax rate of 15 percent.
-Moreover, these users are not subject to CREE tax.
+Such users authorized before 2012 are not subject to CREE tax.
+By contrast, free trade zones declared and users authorized after 2012 are subject to CREE tax.

 Asset purchase or share purchase

-Whether shares or business assets are sold, their subsequent sale produces a taxable capital gain taxed at a 33 percent or 10 percent rate, depending on the length of time that the shares or business assets were owned.
+Whether shares or business assets are sold, their subsequent sale produces a taxable capital gain taxed at a rate of 40 percent for 2016, 42 percent for 2017 and 43 percent for 2018, or at 10 percent, depending on the length of time that the shares or business assets were owned.

 Purchase of assets